2008 Vuelta a Colombia

-The 58th edition of the Vuelta a Colombia was held from May 10 to May 25, 2008.
+The 2008 Vuelta a Colombia, the competition's 58th edition, was held from May 10 to May 25, 2008.
 Colombia's Giovanny Báez was crowned champion after 50 hours, 25 minutes and 55 seconds or riding through the plains and mountains of Colombia.
 The last stage, an urban race through the streets of Cali, was won by Artur García.
 The 27-year-old Báez was the 33rd cyclist to win the Tour of Colombia.